Call Amy (614) 286-8265

 In my case, the quality of the product didn’t meet expectations, given the glowing recommendation I’d been given.
 The result negatively impacted my client.
 They spent an inordinate amount of time fixing mistakes that should’ve never happened.

 There are a few lessons I took away from the experience to make sure it didn’t happen again — to repair the client experience and to keep the relationships positive.
+Here are some tips you can share with your sales team.

 • Hear the client out in a non-defensive way.
 I received a very professional email from my client letting me know the quality of the work product (done in partnership with my referral) left them with a lot of cleanup work to do.
 Not all client feedback will be as professional as what I received, and it’s easy to go into defensive mode.
 Resist the temptation.
 Hear them out and let them know you’re going work with them to make it right.